 Instead, PLAN AHEAD.
 Create a Pet Prep Kit & Plan!
 Keep a list of “pet friendly” places, emergency information and pet supplies: a carrier, immunization record, muzzles, leashes, pet food and other supplies.
 Have an ID photo available in case they stray.
 Make sure all dogs and cats are wearing collars and securely fastened up-to-date identification.
 Attach the phone number and address of your temporary shelter, if you know it, or of a friend or relative.

 You may not be home when an evacuation order comes.
 Find out if a trusted neighbor would be willing to take your pets and meet you at a prearranged location.
 This person should be comfortable with your pets, know where your animals are likely to be and have a key to your home.

-Contact hotels and motels outside your immediate area to check policies on accepting pets and restrictions on number and size.
+Find hotels and motels that accept pets and check policies on that may restrict number and size.
 Ask if “no pet” policies could be waived in an emergency.
-Or, ask local animal shelters if they provide emergency shelter or foster care for pets in a disaster.
-However, animal shelters may be overburdened caring for the animals they already have as well as those displaced by a disaster.
-Keep a list of “pet friendly” places, including phone numbers, with other emergency information and supplies.
+You could also ask local animal shelters if they provide emergency shelter or foster care for pets in a disaster, but they may be already overburdened.

-Find out more about creating a disaster plan for your pets by visiting any of the following links:
+Find out more about disaster preparations for your pets at: